We talk about career identity shifts like they’re ladders.

 3. From “Expertise” to “Discernment”

-The shift from knowing things to interpreting things.
+The career identity shift from knowing things to interpreting things.

 Expertise tells you what is happening.